jdr0887/rusty-gifts/README.md

 The main intent with this application is to manage gifts between users.
 Comes in handy during xmas, or any event, for gifts across a set of users.

-DISCLAIMER: credit goes to Paul Reilly for original implementation.
+Credit goes to Paul Reilly for original implementation.